-The field of mathematics and the related field of computing offer a variety of excellent career opportunities.
-The Department offers both a major and a minor in mathematics.
-Mathematics majors may also earn secondary teaching certification.
+The field of mathematics offers a variety of excellent career opportunities.
+The Department offers both a major and a minor in mathematics; mathematics majors may also earn secondary teaching certification.

 Mathematics courses at Hood are taught with an emphasis on student participation, active learning, collaboration, and the use of technology.
 Students at Hood work closely with faculty members.
-Classes are small, and students can explore topics which interest them.
+Classes are small, and students can explore topics that interest them.
 The senior seminar, in the history of mathematics, is student-organized and student-run.
 The Department has a computer laboratory dedicated to mathematics classes, with computational and graphics software to support the mathematics curriculum.

-New classrooms, labs, seminar rooms and informal spaces in the new Hodson Science and Technology Center provide attractive and useful facilities for student-faculty interaction.
+Classrooms, labs, seminar rooms and informal spaces in the new Hodson Science and Technology Center provide attractive and useful facilities for student-faculty interaction.
 Math students are among the most active and involved on campus.
 They are leaders in student government, and in residential and commuter student groups.
 The math club takes field trips to the Smithsonian and the Maryland Science Center, and to the National Cryptologic Museum.
 Math students participate in the annual national competition in mathematical modeling.
 They attend conferences and give presentations.
 They are members of professional organizations.
 They complete exciting internships in Washington and Baltimore, and enter graduate school or the work force with valuable skills.